Frequently Asked Questions

 Who plans the film festival?

-The film festival is planned by a group of student programmers with the aid and support of Dr. Chris Jorgenson, the Executive Director of Diversity, Inclusion, and Leadership; Kallie Friede, the Director of the Gender & Sexuality Resource Center; Sam Glaab-Lannigan, the Student Services Coordinator; and a faculty member.
+The film festival is curated by a group of student programmers with the aid and support of Dr. Chris Jorgenson, the Executive Director of Diversity, Inclusion, and Leadership; Kallie Copland, the Director of the Gender & Sexuality Resource Center; and Em Luebke, the Gender & Sexuality Resource Center’s Student Services Coordinator.

 How are the films picked?

 Each film is deliberately picked by the entire cohort.
-Some of the films were chosen instantly and some were chosen through long-winded, time-consuming debate—we get passionate about movies!
+Upon returning from Frameline, the entire cohort spends a month discussing the films we have seen and finalizing Q-Fest’s film lineup.
+Some films are chosen unanimously, and some were chosen through long-winded, time-consuming debate—we get passionate about movies!

 What are the films rated?